lorenzo-rovigatti/pyrla/README.md

 	* Exclusive: if True, no more than one job per directory can be executed.
 	* SwapSUS: if True and if Times > 1 then pyrla will try to swap SUS configurations between neighbouring particle windows.

-* The following built-in keys that can be used in user-defined keys:
+* The following built-in keys can be used in user-defined keys:
 	* JOB_ID: expands to the current job's id, which is 0 for the first job, 1 for the second, etc.
 	* BASE_DIR: the directory pyrla was launched from.